MEMBERSHIP AND GOAT REGISTRATION RULES AND REGULATIONS:

 Ear Tags (Double Ear tags)

-– Microchips are no longer an approved form of identification for goats in Australia.
+– Microchips are not an approved form of identification for goats in Australia.

 De-registration of an Animal: